I figured I would add this page to maybe be of help to any new art teachers (or about to be art teachers) out there.

 I discuss respecting and taking care of art supplies when I go over “Respectful” on the STAR chart.
 Students are expected to put things away where they belong, (put marker caps, glue caps etc, back on tightly, put paint brushes bristle side up, erasers and pencils in their table bins, etc.)

-I haven’t done this yet, but I plan on taking photos of the way things should look when art supplies are put back on shelves or in bookcases, then laminating those photos and taping them up in those particular areas.
+I haven’t done this – but taking photos of the way things should look when art supplies are put back on shelves or in bookcases, then laminating those photos and taping them up in those particular areas could be a good idea.

 THE DEMONSTRATION TABLE